 This article contains affiliate links to services and products we think you’ll find useful.
 What’s that all about?
 Well, when you click on a link from us, we might get a little commission if you end up buying something.
-It never affects the price, it’s just how brands thank us for sending custom their way.
+And it never affects the price.

 Exmoor – the very name conjures up visions of wilderness, ancient battles, hawking, hunting and history.

 Stretching for miles behind the North Devon and Somerset coasts it gives its name to a National Park, which includes the Brendon Hills, the East Lyn Valley, the Vale of Porlock and miles of the Bristol Channel coast.